How to Time Social Media Messages

 Timing matters.
-Especially when it comes to social media marketing.
+Especially when it comes to social media marketing (marketing social media messages).
 Hit the mark at the right moment, and you could tap into your audiences in their comfort zones.
 But you don’t have to be born lucky to stumble into good social media fortune.
 Like everything, knowing when to Tweet, when to update your Facebook status, and when to send a promotional email comes down to practical science.

 Time Decay and Facebook